I. Reliability Fundamentals (29 questions)

 B. Parts and Systems Development |

-1. Materials and components selection techniques
+1. Materials, components, equipment, and software selection techniques

 2. Parts standardization and system simplification